HL7/fhir-sdoh-clinicalcare/input/pagecontent/gravity_terminology.md

 | Assessments                                | [SDOHCC Observation Screening Response][SDOHCC Observation Screening Response] |
 {:.grid}

 In VSAC, for the above profiles (e.g., [SDOHCC Condition][SDOHCC Condition], code system-specific value sets are created for each domain (e.g., [Food Insecuirty Diagnoses ICD10CM](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1247.3/expansion/Latest), [Food Insecurity Diagnosis SNOMED CT](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1247.1/expansion/Latest)) and then grouped into domain-specific value sets (e.g., [Food Insecurity Diagnoses](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1247.17/expansion/Latest) for use as preferred value sets for a profile.
 Finally, the domain-specific value sets for each profile are grouped into a value set containing the values for all SDOH domains (e.g., [Social Determinants of Health Conditions](https://vsac.nlm.nih.gov/valueset/2.16.840.1.113762.1.4.1196.788/expansion/Latest)).

 ### Example of Value Sets for Condition.Code and their grouping in VSAC
 The figure below illustrates how value sets are used and grouped for Condition.code for the [SDOHCC Condition][SDOHCC Condition] profile.
 * 	The minimum value set bindings specified in the profile for Condition.code (i.e., to [US Core Condition Code]({{site.data.fhir.ver.uscore}}/ValueSet-us-core-condition-code.html))
 *   The preferred value set bindings for Condition.code and their grouping structure in VSAC are shown in the green box.
-(For additional guidance on these preferred value sets for SDOHCC Condition, see [Usage](StructureDefinition-SDOHCC-Condition.html#usage)
+(For additional guidance on these preferred value sets for SDOHCC Condition, see [Usage](StructureDefinition-SDOHCC-Condition.html#usage))
-[Mapping QuestionnaireResponses to FHIR Resources]

 {% include img-med.html img="VSACValueSet.svg" caption="Example of VSAC SDOH Group Value Set for Condition.Code" %}